mattkopelowitz/P2P_Project/README.md

 1. Download the project zip
 2. Unzip to a folder
-3. Open a command line in the project directory
+3. Open a command line in the P2P_Project/src directory
 4. Run: javac peerProcess.java
 5. Run: java peerProcess 1001